MUNComputerScienceSociety/ABALookup/README.md

     cd <where you keep your projects>
     git clone git@github.com:<your username>/<your fork name>.wiki.git
     cd <your fork name>
-    # edit Markdown files
+    # Edit Markdown files
     git push
-    # file an issue in the issue tracker requesting the changes be pulled in
+    # File an issue in the issue tracker requesting the changes be pulled in

 See [this page](http://fusiongrokker.com/post/how-you-can-contribute-to-taffy-documentation) for more details on a similar workflow for forking gollum Wikis.